Morpholine

 Morpholine is an organic chemical compound having the chemical formula O(CH2CH2)2NH.
 This heterocycle features both amine and ether functional groups.
 Because of the amine, morpholine is a base; its conjugate acid is called morpholinium.
-For example, treating morpholine with hydrochloric acid makes the salt morpholinium chloride.
+For example, treating morpholine with hydrochloric acid generates the salt morpholinium chloride.
 It is a colorless liquid with a weak, ammonia- or fish-like odor.
 The naming of morpholine is attributed to Ludwig Knorr, who incorrectly believed it to be part of the structure of morphine.

 Production

-Morpholine is often produced industrially by the dehydration of diethanolamine with sulfuric acid:
+Morpholine is often produced industrially by the dehydration of diethanolamine with concentrated sulfuric acid.
+Alternatively, it can be made from bis(2-chloroethyl)ether in a reaction with ammonia, by which also ammonium chloride is formed.

+Morpholine is also produced industrially from diethylene glycol and ammonia, under high temperature and pressure, in the presence of hydrogen and a suitable catalyst.

 Uses

 Industrial applications

 Morpholine is a common additive, in parts per million concentrations, for pH adjustment in both fossil fuel and nuclear power plant steam systems.
 Morpholine is used because its volatility is about the same as water, so once it is added to the water, its concentration becomes distributed rather evenly in both the water and steam phases.
 Its pH-adjusting qualities then become distributed throughout the steam plant to provide corrosion protection.
 Morpholine is often used in conjunction with low concentrations of hydrazine or ammonia to provide a comprehensive all-volatile treatment chemistry for corrosion protection for the steam systems of such plants.
 Morpholine decomposes reasonably slowly in the absence of oxygen at the high temperatures and pressures in these steam systems.